 - Most of all, be understanding and supportive of their limitations.

-I strongly recommend to begin implementing a system of caregiving as soon as a diagnosis is made or even beforehand if you notice these signs or suspect that there is some type of cognitive decline occurring.
+I strongly recommend to begin implementing a system of caregiving as soon as a diagnosis is made or even beforehand if you notice the signs of dementia or Alzheimer’s disease or if you suspect that there is some type of cognitive decline occurring.